Mahdyrll/escape-vpn/README.md

 # Escape VPN

-this is a single page react application. i haved used both static and dynamic component in this app.
+this is a single page react application.
+I've had used both static and dynamic component in this app.

 ## Screenshots